informedica/GenPRES/README.md

 docker run -it -p 8080:8085 [USERNAME]/genpres
 ```

+**Note!**
+Currently, the project is moving to using Vite and the current build system hasn't been updated yet.

+For the time being the application can be started by the following procedure:

+1. `npm install` will perform a tool restore and install all dependencies
+2. `dotnet watch --project src/Server/Server.fsproj` will start the server
+3. `npm start` will start the fable compilation and the Vite development server

 Open a browser to `http://localhost:8080` to view the site.

 ## SAFE Stack Documentation

+This project is based on the SAFE Stack template.
+This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
+It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
+If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

 If you want to know more about the full Azure Stack and all of its components (including Azure) visit the official [SAFE documentation](https://safe-stack.github.io/docs/).